DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection: Experimental Results

-The performance of the proposed method is also compared with state-of-the-art methods tested on LivDet 2017 database.
-The training and testing spoof samples in this database are fabricated utilizing different spoofing materials, making it more difficult for an FPAD model to classify.
-The proposed method is able to classify the live and spoof samples with better accuracy.
-Table \ref{tab: Comparison_Intra_2017} shows that the proposed method outperforms the methods presented in \cite{b14_chugh1}, \cite{b15_chugh2}, \cite{b31_zhang}, and \cite{GONZÁLEZ-SOLER} when evaluated on the fingerprint samples captured with orcanthus and digital persona sensors.
-The proposed method also outperforms the methods mentioned above with an average classification accuracy of 96.49\%.
-This comparison reveals that the dynamic ensemble of handcrafted and deep features is able to detect spoofs regardless of the material used for fabrication.
+The performance of the proposed method is also compared with methods validated on the LivDet 2017 database.
+Our method successfully demonstrates robust classification capabilities in distinguishing between live and spoof samples, achieving commendable accuracy.
+The comparison shown in Table \ref{tab: Comparison_Intra_2017} indicate that our method is able to perform better as compared with the methods discussed in \cite{b14_chugh1}, \cite{b15_chugh2}, \cite{b31_zhang}, \cite{anuj_4}, and \cite{GONZÁLEZ-SOLER} for orcanthus and digital persona sensors while it is comparable with \cite{anuj_1} on orcanthus sensor.
+The proposed method achieves an accuracy of 96.00\% on greenbit dataset which is better than of \cite{GONZÁLEZ-SOLER}, \cite{b31_zhang}, \cite{anuj_4} and is comparable with \cite{b15_chugh2}.
+The overall classification accuracy achieved by the proposed method is 96.49\% which is better than all other methods.
+This comparison reveals that the dynamic ensemble of handcrafted and convolutional features is able to detect spoofs irrespective of the material used for their fabrication.